University College policies

 Students who have been disqualified two or more times will not be reinstated until they achieve an ASU GPA of 2.00 or better by taking summer courses.

-Quick re-entry: Students who have had up to a seven semester absence from ASU may be encouraged to apply for academic renewal as part of the reinstatement process.
-Students should see an advisor or review the Academic Renewal of the ASU catalog for additional information.
+Quick re-entry: Students who have had up to a seven semester absence from ASU may be eligible to return to the university via the Quick re-entry process.
+Students should see an advisor for additional information.